UXARRAY/uxarray/docs/user-guide/terminology.rst

 They are composed of various elements such as triangles, quadrilaterals, and other larger geometries, each of which are made up of nodes and edges.

-**Node**: A point within a 2D grid, representing the vertices of the elemtns (such as the corners of triangles or quadrilaterals)
+**Node**: A point within a spherical grid, representing the vertices of the elements (such as the corners of triangles or quadrilaterals)

 **Edge**: A segment that connects two nodes within a grid.

 **Face**: An individual polygon that is defined by nodes connected by edges.

 **Connectivity**: Connectivity describes how nodes, edges, and faces are interconnected within a grid.
-It outlines the relationship between individual elements of the mesh, determining how they join together..
+It outlines the relationship between individual elements of the mesh, determining how they join together.

 **Fill Value**: An arbitrary value used for representing undefined values in within connectivity variables when working with fixed-size arrays.